kojikawrites/kojikawrites.github.io/docs/services.md

 {% capture content %}
 ## Incorporating ML/AI into Game Design and Development

+h<span style="color:#ffA707">i</span>ive<span style="color:#ffA707">labs</span>
-hiivelabs explores the integration of machine learning (ML) and artificial intelligence (AI) into game design.
+explores the integration of machine learning (ML) and artificial intelligence (AI) into game design.
 This project aims to create procedurally generated experiences that emulate the intricacies of hand-crafted content.
 By leveraging advanced AI techniques, the goal is to develop unique, engaging, and immersive gaming environments.
 The research investigates how ML/AI can enhance procedural generation, ensuring game elements exhibit depth, coherence, and creativity.

 AI algorithms analyze and replicate complex design patterns found in manually created game elements.
 This process uses data analysis and algorithmic design, drawing from a diverse dataset of game designs and player feedback.
 By balancing randomness with structure, the goal is to produce content that surprises and delights players while ensuring a logical and enjoyable gameplay experience.

 Key areas of focus include: